WEREMSOFT/raylib-wiki-fork/Compile-for-OSX.md

 - It seems there is a problem with HiDPI displays, in that case, app Window appears smaller.
 Solution is just moving a bit the Window and it should get scaled automatically.
 - Examples resources should be placed in the folder where XCode generates the product.

-_Tutorial written by Aleix Rafegas and translated to english by Ray_
+_Tutorial written by Aleix Rafegas and translated to English by Ray_

 # Without XCode